MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-To provide data protection, Microsoft Cloud App Security gives you visibility into all the files from your connected apps.
-After you connect Microsoft Cloud App Security to an app using the App connector, Microsoft Cloud App Security scans all the files, for example all the files stored in OneDrive and Salesforce.
-Then, Cloud App Security rescans each file every time it's modified – the modification can be to content, metadata, or sharing permissions.
+To provide data protection, Microsoft Defender for Cloud Apps gives you visibility into all the files from your connected apps.
+After you connect Microsoft Defender for Cloud Apps to an app using the App connector, Microsoft Defender for Cloud Apps scans all the files, for example all the files stored in OneDrive and Salesforce.
+Then, Defender for Cloud Apps rescans each file every time it's modified – the modification can be to content, metadata, or sharing permissions.
 Scanning times depend on the number of files stored in your app.
 You can also use the **Files** page to filter files to investigate what kind of data is saved in your cloud apps.

 > [!NOTE]
 > File monitoring should be enabled in Settings.
 Go to **Settings**, and then under **Information Protection**, select **Files**.
 Select **Enable file monitoring** and then select **Save**.
 > If there are no active file policies, then seven days after the last file page engagement time file monitoring will become disabled.
-> If there are no active file policies, then 35 days after the last file page engagement time Cloud App Security will begin deleting the data of the stored files.
+> If there are no active file policies, then 35 days after the last file page engagement time Defender for Cloud Apps will begin deleting the data of the stored files.

 ## File filter examples

 For example, use the **Files** page to secure externally shared files labeled as **confidential**, as follows:
-After you connect an app to Cloud App Security, integrate with Azure Information Protection.
+After you connect an app to Defender for Cloud Apps, integrate with Azure Information Protection.
 Then, in the **Files** page, filter for files labeled **confidential** and exclude your domain in the **Collaborators** filter.
 If you see that there are confidential files shared outside your organization, you can create a file policy to detect them.
 You can apply automatic governance actions to these files, such as **Remove external collaborators** and **Send policy-match digest to file owner** to prevent data loss to your organization.

 ![File filter confidential.](media/file-filter-confidential.png)

 Here's another example of how you can use the **Files** page.
 Make sure you no one in your organization is publicly or externally sharing files that haven't been modified in the last six months:
-Connect an app to Cloud App Security and go to the **Files** page.
+Connect an app to Defender for Cloud Apps and go to the **Files** page.
 Filter for files whose access level is **External** or **Public** and set the **Last modified** date to six months ago.
 Create a file policy that detects these stale public files by clicking **New policy from search**.
 Apply automatic governance actions to them, such as **Remove external users**, to prevent data loss to your organization.

 ![File filter stale external.](media/file-example-stale-external.png)